Recoskie/JDasm/docs/Basics.md

 <br />

-These are the original names given to bytes.
-And their lengths.
+These are the original names given to bytes, and their lengths.
 We could Read 2 bytes that form a Word just as two letters make a word in English, which we can add as a 16-bit number.

 <br />

 Today these words are no longer used.
-Except for in-machine code translation.
+Except for in-machine code translation of a video game rom, or binary.
 As the original meaning is used when reading data by CPU.

 <br />